How to Claim for Hand Arm Vibration Syndrome

 Long Term Symptoms

-- Problems will present more frequently, and effect more fingers as time goes on
+- Problems will present more frequently, and affect more fingers as time goes on

 - Lack of sensation in fingers could become permanent